 Chemical toxicity from contact-lens disinfectants

 Defects in the epithelium need not be full thickness.
-Overnight wearing of soft lenses, which do not provide sufficient oxygen transmissibility to prevent hypoxia, causes superficial desquamation of epithelium and increases the propensity for abrasions.
+Overnight wearing of soft lenses, which do not provide sufficient oxygen transmissibility to prevent hypoxia, causes superficial desquamation of epithelium and increases the propensity for abrasions and infections.

 Corneal swelling induced by overnight wearing of contact lenses is the most important factor.
 The cornea normally swells 2-4% during sleep.
 With a contact lens, overnight swelling increases to an average of 15%, and gross stromal edema can be present on awakening.
-In some patients, induced corneal swelling can be sufficient to cause bullae; these can rupture, leading to epithelial defects.
+In some patients, induced corneal swelling can be sufficient to cause corneal bullae, which may rupture, leading to epithelial defects.

 Potential causes of corneal abrasion include the following: